 A: A business analyst has an expansive role, including helping design a new business process, analyzing new products, and helping to improve existing ones.

-Top Myths About Business Analyst
+Top Myths About Business Analysts

 1. You are not a good business analyst if you are not good with numbers.